|

 Tips for Avoiding Burnout and Finding Balance?

-While balance can be elusive, Traynor conceded, he thinks that in some ways it is easier to measure in early sobriety when 12-step responsibilities are very clear (going to a meeting, connecting with a sponsor, etc.)
+While balance can be elusive, Traynor conceded, he thinks that in some ways it is easier to measure early sobriety when 12-step responsibilities are very clear (going to a meeting, connecting with a sponsor, etc.)

 The term “mind-body-spirit balance” may be a helpful way to assess what may be out of whack, Traynor said.
 His advice: In addition to daily participation in a 12-step program (which helps to provide mental and spiritual balance), “definitely make time for exercise, whether that’s going to the gym, a swim in the ocean, or just going for a walk.”